General Manager | Auckland

-Auckland | Waikato | Bay of Plenty
+Lead Chaplain | Auckland, Waikato, Bay of Plenty

-Frank is the Director and lead chaplain for Media Chaplaincy New Zealand.
-He is an ordained Wesleyan Methodist minister, leads a small church in Hamilton, has a history in radio broadcasting and can be heard from time to time on Newstalk ZB and Rhema Media’s stations.
-He highly values the place of the news media in society and many in the industry have trusted him enough to sit down and have confidential conversations about life and work.
+Frank is the lead chaplain for Media Chaplaincy New Zealand.
+He is an ordained Wesleyan Methodist minister, and leads a small church in Hamilton.
+Frank has a history in radio broadcasting and can be heard every Sunday night on Newstalk ZB as well as Rhema Media’s stations from time to time.
+He highly values the place of the media in society and many in the industry have trusted him enough to sit down and have confidential conversations about life and work.

 Volunteer | Wellington

-John is a university chaplain, based at the Anglican Chaplaincy at Victoria University, where he has particular responsibility for pastoral care of Victoria's staff and post-graduates.
-He also works for the Venn Foundation, teaching and supporting Venn alumni in their ongoing life and work.
+John is a university chaplain, based at the Anglican Chaplaincy at Victoria University, where he has particular responsibility for pastoral care of Victoria's staff and postgraduates.
+He also works for the Venn Foundation, teaching and supporting Venn Alumni in their ongoing life and work.
 A sometimes university teacher and researcher, he's passionate about healthy workplace cultures and helping others to live well within organisations.
 He would describe much of what he does as a chaplain as 'making room' for the heart, and for God.
 John is a poet and is married to Jannah, a musician.
 They have three boys.

-Rev. Spanky Moore
+Rev Spanky Moore

-Volunteer | Christchurch
+Volunteer | Nelson